Wabinab/Xenoblade-Chronicles-3-The-Book/some_terms.md

 - encrusted: Covered with something hard or decorative.

 - estrangement: a feeling that you do not understand someone or something, or do not have any connection with him, her, or it.
+(Second Meaning): a period when you no longer be friendly with someeone.
 - scoff: to laugh and talk about a person/idea in a way that you thought it was stupid/silly.
 - sneered: to talk about or look at someone or something in an unkind way that shows you do not respect or approve of him, her, or it.
 - haphazard: not having an obvious order or plan.